Dutchess County, New York: Media

 Dutchess County has no locally based television stations.
 (However, it does have a translator for the Capitol District PBS affiliate, WMHT.)
 Its only news radio format station is WKIP (AM) of Poughkeepsie.
 WRHV is an NPR affiliated broadcasting out of Poughkeepsie.
 The country music format station, WRWB-FM, broadcasting across the Hudson River, can be reached in much of the county.

 Poughkeepsie Journal is published in that city.
 Vassar Miscellany News, associated with Vassar College, is published weekly.
 Also published in the county is the Beacon Free Press/Southern Dutchess News.

 Health

 The county is home to four hospitals.
 Northern Dutchess Hospital in Rhinebeck and Vassar Brothers Medical Center in Poughkeepsie are both owned by Nuvance Health.
 In addition, MidHudson Regional Hospital (formerly St. Francis) is located in Poughkeepsie and The Castle Point Veterans Health Administration is in Wappinger.

 On March 11, 2020, the county's first case of COVID-19 was confirmed.
 As of June 2021, there had been 29,483 cases and 445 deaths.

 Sports

 The Hudson Valley Renegades are a minor league baseball team affiliated with the New York Yankees.
-The team is a member of the South Atlantic League, play at Dutchess Stadium in Fishkill and have been located in Dutchess County since 1994.
+The team is a member of the South Atlantic League, plays at Dutchess Stadium in Fishkill and has been located in Dutchess County since 1994.

 Previous professional sports teams include the Hudson Valley Bears (2008-2009) which played hockey, and the Hudson Valley Hawks which played in the former National Professional Basketball League.